Who would purchase the land? What are the terms?

 How can I help?

-Learn about the project, sign up for our email list at PilotHill.org, follow @PilotHillLandPurchase on Facebook, spread the word, participate in public forums or make a donation.
+Learn about the project, sign up for our email list at PilotHill.org, follow @PilotHillLandPurchase on Facebook, make a pledge or donation, participate in public forums and spread the word!

-What could happen to the land if the purchase isn’t completed?
+What happens to the land if the purchase isn’t completed?

 As the land is currently privately owned, the owner is free to sell the land to another willing buyer for development or continue to use it for agriculture.
-The land would most likely remain closed to the public.
+The owner has indicated that there is interest from developers to acquire and develop the property for residential use.

 How will the land be managed?